pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 #### Proposed API

-The new `PixelBlock` will wrap this access to the full array with a `getPixels()` if there is a need, e.g. for writing, or via a set of helper `getX`/`setX` functions.
+The new `PixelData` will wrap this access to the full array with a `getPixels()` if there is a need, e.g. for writing, or via a set of helper `getX`/`setX` functions.
 These shield users from knowledge of the arrangement of data in the pixel array supporting a radical restructuring of the data in the HDF5 file if that is needed.

 So the example in  `tobyfit_DGdisk_resconv` becomes